ebonnecab/bew_contractor/README.md

 ## Getting Started
 - These instructions will help you get the project up and running on your local system
   - Clone the repository
-  - Run using localhost or 127.0.1
+  - Run the following command to view the site using localhost or 127.0.1 (make sure you are within the website folder)
      - `python3 manage.py runserver`

 ## Plans for V2
 - Make the models more realistic for hospital data